-ANT 141 Archaeology of the Southwest 3 cr. hrs./5 periods (2 lec., 3 lab)
+ANT 141 Introduction to Southwestern Prehistory 3 cr. hrs./5 periods (2 lec., 3 lab)

 The prehistory of the Southwest from its earliest inhabitants to European contact.
+Field trips are included.

 ANT 146 Culture and Personality of the Mexican-American 3 cr. hrs./3 periods/3 lec.